Blog

 Step 2: The New Experiment Editor

-Step 3: Run Experiment to check System
+Step 3: Run the Experiment to check System

 However, opening up the demo shop in parallel (right side) we get the same feeling: the shop is still working - we are safe!